We use Past Simple to describe states in the past:

 We use Present Perfect if a state started some time ago and continues until the moment of speaking the sentence. (see Present Perfect: Actions started in the past and continuing in the present).
 We also use it to express the fact of recent events:

 There’s been no sign of Malaysia Airlines Flight 370 since it disappeared.
 The families of the missing have been angry with Malaysia’s government.
 They say it’s been slow to release information.

 An interesting example.
 We can notice that we are using the present tense when translating it into another language.
 The present perfect tense in English (Present Perfect), in this example, shows us that the state began in the past and continues to the present.
 Therefore, we translate this state into another language using the verb in the present tense.

-If we want to show the state continues until now or stress the fact of state, we use Present Perfect:
+If we want to show the state continues until now, or we want to stress on the fact of having been in that state, we use Present Perfect:

 I‘ve been happy all my life